Local Shopper Slams Turkish Supermarket Over Mystery £3.84 ‘Tax’ Charge

 • Coca-Cola and Red Bull cans

-• Check if the business is VAT-registered via the HMRC website
+• Check if the business is VAT-registered via HMRC online.

-• Report unregistered VAT collection to HMRC Fraud Hotline
+• Report suspicious or unregistered VAT collection to the HMRC Fraud Hotline.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.